 Effective focal length 75mm.
 Fast aperture of f/1.8.

 This is a standard prime designed for the full-frame FX mount camera system.
 However, the lens can be mounted on DX cameras as well.
-With a crop factor of 1.5x.
-Which makes it an effective 75mm lens for the DX format camera system.
-Thus, this lens almost fits the bill as a perfect portrait lens.
+This will give the lens a crop factor of 1.5x.
+Which makes it an effective 75mm lens for the DX-format camera system.
+With this in mind, this lens almost fits the bill as a perfect portrait lens.
 The fast f/1.8 aperture produces beautiful bokeh.

 Please note, Nikon currently sells two versions of their 50mm prime lens.
-The G-type and the non-G-type (i.e., D-type) versions of the 50mm prime.
+The G-type and the non-G-type (i.e., D-type).
 There is a major difference between these two lens types.
-The D lens does not have built-in autofocusing motor.
-The G lens does that.
+The D lens does not have a built-in autofocusing motor.
+The G lens does.
 While that does not pose a challenge for full-frame Nikon cameras, for cheaper DX cameras you must watch out.
 If you are using a camera that belongs to the D3xxx or the D5xxx series, you need to pick a G lens.
-That will the lens autofocusing on your camera body.
+Without such a lens, the autofocus will not work.

 The construction of this particular lens consists of 7 elements arranged in 6 groups.
 This is a simple construction designed to shoot great images without any fuss.

 There is no image stabilization on the lens.
 But that should not deter you.
-Prime lenses such as this one or the 35mm or the 85mm lenses that most manufacturers make come with fast wide aperture.
-As long as you shoot with a Shutter Speed that is in excess of one over the focal length, your images should be sharp.
+Prime lenses such as this one or the 35mm or the 85mm lenses that most manufacturers make come with a fast wide aperture.
+As long as you shoot with a shutter speed that is in excess of one over the focal length, your images should be sharp.
 And that is very easy even in poor lighting conditions.